manbearpig3130/deckyble/README.md

 Pymumble is used in the Python backend to handle Mumble connections.

 ## Features:
-- 3 different voice transmit modes: always-on, voice activity. push-to-talk (Kind of works)
+- 3 different voice transmit modes: always-on, voice activity. push-to-talk (Kind of works*)
 - Save servers and connect from the server manager
 - Select any Input or Output devices for audio
-- Text chat
+- Text chat to channels and privately to other users
+- Navigate Channels

 ### To install: